Tag: emotional connection

 This connection is critical in a long-term relationship.

-3. What Is 100% In Your Control Right Now?
+What’s 100% In Your Control Right Now?

 There are 3 zones in life…